JustinData/GA-WDI-Work/w01/d05/Mihran/lab.md

 - Refactor your code to make sure it is DRY (Don't Repeat Yourself) and all of your methods are in the appropriate classes.

+limiting clients:
+it should be a method on shetler that returns a boolean (true/false) if it returns as true, let the client continue under aaa